 Other things to do in Cairo, Egypt

 I want to be honest with you: Cairo is a city of 23 million inhabitants, but they’re actually not that much more to do.
 Of course, I did not mention the fabulous Egyptian food, the nightlife, and the many shopping arcades as these are more or less self-evident.

 Downtown Cairo is also full of beautiful buildings from the early 19th century and a walk (or a taxi drive) should be on your list of things to see in Cairo.
 There are, quite obviously, many smaller and larger Mosques and churches throughout Cairo I did not mention, nor did I mention the sheer craziness you will see on the streets and in the suburbs.
+Ultimately, you have to decide where to go to Cairo and where not.
 All in all, I’d say three days in Cairo are more than enough, more of you plan the day trips to Wadi el Hitan and Alexandria.

 Where to stay in Cairo?

 Note: I get commissions for bookings made through the links below.

 Cairo is huge and the traffic can be a nightmare – especially when you are sitting in a taxi without airconditioning in summer.
 So, I do recommend you book a hotel quite close to the center.
 Few landmarks will be within walking distance – you will always have to pick a taxi (due to the sheer dimensions of the city).
 But as most of the tourist attractions listed on this list of things to do in Cairo are scattered around the city, staying in the center is the smartest move.